| 04. July 2023

 Is the thyroid responsible for hair loss?

-- The thyroid gland, more precisely their hormones are of great importance for the cell metabolism of the hair follicles.
+- The thyroid gland, or more precisely its hormones, are of great importance for the cell metabolism of the hair follicles.

-- In the event of a thyroid overactive, the hair tends to fragility.
+- When thyroid function is overactive, hair tends to become brittle.

-- An underactive thyroid leads to hair loss and thinner hair.
+- An underactive thyroid leads to hair loss and thinning hair.

 Thyroid and hair loss

-The most common cause of an overactive thyroid gland is disease Basedow, an autoimmune disease.
-At a Thyroid overactive The hair grows faster at first, but do not reach the full length because they grow thinner, are brittle and cancel.
-Last but not least, the hair cycle is shortened.
-The hair earlier comes into the resting phase, dissolve from the hair root and fail.
+The most common cause of an overactive thyroid is Graves’ disease, an autoimmune disease.
+Hyperthyroidism The hair initially grows faster, but doesn't reach its full length because it grows back thinner, is more brittle, and breaks off.
+Last but not least, the hair cycle shortens.
+The hair enters the resting phase earlier, detaches from the hair root, and falls out.

-If the body suffers from iodine deficiency, the thyroid gland can no longer form hormones T3 and T4.
-Because our modern diet is varied and has many trace elements, the lack of iodine is the cause of one Underactive thyroid but rarely diagnosed.
-For women with underfunction of the thyroid gland, which are during pregnancy and breastfeeding, an additional iodine supply, for example with iodized salt, is still indicated.
+If the body suffers from iodine deficiency, the thyroid can no longer produce the hormones T3 and T4.
+Because our modern diet is varied and contains many trace elements, iodine deficiency is considered to be the cause of Hypothyroidism but is rarely diagnosed.
+For women with hypothyroidism who are pregnant or breastfeeding, additional iodine intake, for example, with iodized salt, is still recommended.

-Chronic inflammation of the thyroid gland is one of the most common causes of underfunctioning the thyroid gland up to the complete functional failure.
-Doctors often diagnose Hashimoto-thyroiditis in the event of an underactive thyroid.
-The thyroid gland is attacked by the body's defense cells.
-The healthy cells are increasingly producing the thyroid hormones T3 (L-Trijodidthyronin) and T4 (L-tetrajodthyronine or L-thyroxine), then fewer and fewer hormones because the number of cells decreases.
+Chronic inflammation of the thyroid is one of the most common causes of hypothyroidism, even complete thyroid dysfunction.
+Doctors often diagnose hypothyroidism with Hashimoto's thyroiditis.
+The thyroid is attacked by the body's own immune cells.
+The healthy cells initially produce increased amounts of the thyroid hormones T3 (L-triiodothyronine) and T4 (L-tetraiodothyronine or L-thyroxine), then gradually produce fewer hormones as the number of cells decreases.

 Read by 23,000 people